A vaccine to prevent shingles, a common, painful skin disease, is available on the NHS to people in their 70s.

 How does the shingles vaccine work?

-Very occasionally, people develop a chickenpox-like illness following shingles vaccination (fewer than 1 in 10,000 individuals).
+Very occasionally, people develop chickenpox following shingles vaccination (fewer than 1 in 10,000 individuals).
+Talk to a GP if this happens to you.

 How long will the shingles vaccine protect me for?